Halimeh-manaf/med_parser/README.md

   MedParser
 </h1>

-<h4 align="center">Flutter Application that recognizes speech and converts it to Audio.</h4>
+<h4 align="center">Flutter Application that recognizes speech and converts it to Text with real time and offline</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •